International Film Awards Strike Twice

 -Dancing in the Dark.
 Musically the album is influenced by early 80's post-punk but with signature shards of rockabilly guitar riffs.
 Dark lyrics set to insatiable rhythms.

 -June 2020 Release Date.
 Since it's inception in 2010, the band has faithfully released an album every two years.
 Pandemic be damned, Vampire Anthems was released right on schedule.

 -Where to get it.
 Vampire Anthems is available on all digital platforms including right here on the website where many tracks are FREE.
 All we ask in return is to share with as many people as humanly possible and leave us some feedback.

 The first single, We're All in For it Now! has been released on iTunes for those of you who want a head start on building the ultimate summer playlist.
 Like a bullet train fuelled with pop-punk energy and frantic steampunk swing, We’re All in for it Now! delivers an uncanny lyrical urgency capturing the zeitgeist of these agitated times.
 The apocalypse never sounded so good.

 Collaborative Video Gains International Attention

-After a short campaign of reaching out to fans and friends via social media asking for quarantine selfies the band released its second video, Beautiful & Decadent on April 27.
-Not only did we receive more submissions than we could handle but to our surprise, the video was quickly given an international audience when German webzine UnArt TV featured in their page the following day.
+After a short campaign of reaching out to fans and friends via social media asking for quarantine selfies, the band released its second video, Beautiful & Decadent on April 27.
+Not only did we receive more submissions than we could handle but to our surprise, the video was quickly given an international audience when German webzine, UnArt TV featured it on their page the following day.
 Thanks to all who took the time to submit and congrats to those whose photos made the cut.
-The next video to preview music from the upcoming studio album, Vampire Anthems will be released in mid-May and promises some David Lynch-like images sets to psycho-surf sounds.
+The next video to preview music from the upcoming studio album, Vampire Anthems, will be released in mid-May and promises some David Lynch-like images set to psycho-surf sounds.
 New territory, indeed!